PublicSatanicVoid/WindowsPowerWash/README.md

 - Adequate thermal management is imperative to stable device functioning.
 Make sure your device is being cooled adequately.
 - You can also overclock CPU/GPU/RAM if needed, but this is a "brute force" approach and you should try to get performance as high as possible before resorting to this.
 May also compromise thermals, so make sure to use long-running stability tests like [Prime95](https://www.mersenne.org/download/) (CPU, RAM), [Kombustor](https://geeks3d.com/furmark/kombustor/) (CPU, GPU), and [Memtest86](https://www.memtest86.com/) (RAM).
 - Using SSD instead of HDD, and NVMe instead of SATA, can drastically improve system responsiveness and application load times, though likely won't help with interrupt latency.
 - Make sure all drivers are up to date.
-Perform clean installs where possible.
+When installing or reinstalling, __perform clean installs where possible__.
 - Always back up your system before running PowerWash or making any other system configuration changes.
 - Obviously, all of this is "use at your own risk"